civictechindex/brigade-project-index/docs/contributing/get-indexed.md

-# Include your brigade’s projects in the Project Index
+# Get your organization indexed

 The [Project Index Statusboard](https://statusboard.brigade.cloud/#/) aggregates all Code for America brigade projects and displays them on a map.
 Adding your brigade’s projects to the Statusboard can be done through one of several automated (or semi-automated) processes.